How To Apply For A US Passport for Newborn Babies

 (A) Secondary identification

 If you do not have any proof of identification listed above, you can present the following secondary proof of identification to verify your personal identity.
-Please note that you have to present ALL the documents.
+Please note that you have to present ALL of these documents.
 They are not considered valid if presented alone.

 (B) Identifying witness